luna/luna-rfcs/text/0000-syntax-overhaul.md

    different people from different organizations.
 The more coding styles or design pattern rules users have to learn, the more codebases with different, often incompatible approaches will appear.
-In the ideal world, a language would provide one and only one way to write and format code and this way would be fast to write and easy to understand by people.
+In the ideal world, a language would provide one and only one way to write and format code, which would also be fast to write and easy to understand by people.
 Luna design should be aligned with this vision.

 4. **Type level syntax = value level syntax.**
    Luna type system is designed to be as expressive and as natural to use as